Rosemary & Thyme Chicken

 - 2 Tbsp Parmesan cheese (grated)

-Heat your large skillet or frying pan to medium high and melt the 2 Tbsp of butter.
+- Heat your large skillet or frying pan to medium high and melt the 2 tablespoon of butter.
 Rinse and pat dry your chicken, removing extra fat and skin if needed.
 Season the chicken thighs with salt, pepper, and paprika.

 - Place the chicken in the heated skillet or frying pan and sear both sides until they have a nice golden browned color, about 2-3 minutes per side.
 Place thyme sprigs on the top skin side of the chicken thighs, cover and reduce heat to medium.
 Allow the chicken thighs to cook for 20-25 minutes, or until done and 165 degrees F (74 degrees C) when the internal temperature is checked.

 - When the chicken is cooked thoroughly, add the remaining tablespoon of butter and cook the minced garlic for about 2 minutes, stirring to prevent burning.
 Add the chicken broth, heavy cream, Parmesan cheese, and lemon juice (and optional lemon zest, if desired) and bring to a slow boil.
 Add chopped baby spinach and baby arugula and reduce heat to low, simmer for 2-3 minutes then remove from heat and serve.